-Those labels contain what are called call numbers.
-The call number tells you where in the library a book is shelved.
-When you look up a book, you will typically receive the call number, and you can then go to the shelf where the book is located.
+Those labels contain call numbers.
+The call number tells you where a book is shelved.
+When you look up a book in the catalog, you will find the call number, and you can then go to the shelf where the book is located.

-There are actually two sets of numbers here, and we’ll explain each in turn:
+There are two sets of digits in a call number:

-Now take a look at the end of one of our shelving units:
+Now look at the ends of our shelving units:

-As you can see, each shelf has a range of numbers printed on it.
-So when you find the call number of the book you want, you can retrieve the book from the shelf with the appropriate range.
-If you want a book that has the call number 708.051, as shown above, you would go to the shelf containing books with call numbers 708.05 to 735.045.
+Each shelf has a range of numbers printed on it.
+When you have a call number for your book, you can find the book on the shelf with the appropriate range.
+If you want the book with number 708.051, go to the shelf containing numbers 708.05 to 735.045.

 Dewey Decimal Numbers

 Melvil Dewey invented this system for organizing libraries in .
-The numbers represent categories and sub-categories of the fields of human knowledge.
+The numbers represent categories of knowledge.

-Here are the major categories of Dewey Decimal Classification:
+Here are the ten classes of Dewey Decimal Classification: